vikyw89/fingu-frontend/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project consist of 2 repositories.
+This project consists of 2 repositories.

 - For the front-end
   - [Follow this link to start the front end](client/README.md)